Paraluman

-Personal life
+Early life

 Paraluman was born in Tayabas to Lothar von Giese, and Tecla de Torres, who was herself from Tayabas.
 Educated at Assumption College, the young Paraluman herself was an avid movie fan.
 She loved reading magazines about her favorite celebrities.
 Her interest in showbiz increased when she learnt that their next-door neighbour was the actress Corazón Noble, and she would often climb their fence to catch glimpse of the actress.
 Her curiosity yielded positive results because Noble's younger sister, Lily, noticed her and they soon became friends.

 Career

 Her extraordinary beauty led the seventeen-year-old Paraluman to be recommended by another sister of Corazón Noble, Norma, to film producer Luis Nolasco.
-Her first movie was Flores de Mayo (1940), and she initially used the screen name Mina de Gracía.
+Her first movie was Flores de Mayo (1940), and she initially used the screen name Mina de Gracia.
 She was rechristened "Paraluman" (archaic Tagalog for "muse" or "magnetic needle") by Fernando Poe, Sr., who signed her as a full-fledged star in X’otic Films' Paraluman (1941).
 This was followed by the actresses' roles in the films Bayani ng Bayan and Puting Dambana.

 After World War II, she came back to cinema as a contract star of Sampaguita Pictures.
 She then became a famous leading lady in romantic movies, but when she made a comeback, her image was repackaged by Sampaguita Pictures owner Dr. José "Doc" Pérez.
 She was given character roles, playing nemesis to Gloria Romero in Hongkong Holiday, then as a disabled woman in Tanikaláng Apoy (1959).
 She won a FAMAS Best Actress Award for her role in Sino ang Maysala?